Confused? Don’t be – the injury is real but the term Achilles tendonitis is incorrect.

 There is no such thing as Achilles tendonitis.
 The definition of “-itis” implicates that a part of the body is swollen and inflamed, but the Achilles tendon is incapable of swelling (the bursae – a tiny fluid filled sac between the Achilles and the heel can swell, but that’s different).
 Instead of Achilles tendonitis, we should call it Achilles tendinopathy.
 Basically, the tendon is weak and dysfunctional, and thus compromised.

-But let’s back up before we dive into the treatment plan for Achilles tendinopathy.
+But let’s back up before we dive in (and be sure to learn more about Achilles tendinopathy here).

 Don’t Make This Injury Mistake…

 If you have tendinopathy in your Achilles tendon, you’ll recognize the initial period of stiffness followed by a more intense pain if you continue running.
 It may feel like a sharp pin is stabbing your Achilles during every foot strike.

 I succumbed to this injury twice in the last 14 years of running.
 Before I knew how to treat the injury, the first incident was more severe.
 Lasting several months, it was a constant battle and I saw little progress.